vzakharchenko/forge-sql-orm/README.md

   // This query will use local cache (no database call) const cachedUsers = await forgeSQL.select({ id: users.id, name: users.name })
     .from(users).where(eq(users.active, true));

+  // Using new methods for better performance const usersFrom = await forgeSQL.selectFrom(users)
+    .where(eq(users.active, true));

+  // Raw SQL with local caching
+  const rawUsers = await forgeSQL.execute(
+    "SELECT id, name FROM users WHERE active = ?", [true]
+  );
 });
 ```